drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 Where $t$ is the threshold of malicious nodes, $\mathcal{B}(\kappa)$ represents the communication cost of Byzantine Broadcast and $R$ it's round complexity.
 As presented in the paper by [Das et al.](https://eprint.iacr.org/2021/1591.pdf)

+### Resharing ###
+An operation of DKG, important for Drand is resharing.
+Resharing allows for the addition and removal of new participants, in the node while maintaining the distributed key.
+In this case,
+we have an initial group of nodes labelled as A, which has already executed the DKG protocol and possesses portions of a distributed private.
+This group aims to redistribute their portions to another set of nodes, labelled as B. The B group nodes initially have no shares but are aware of the long-term public keys of the A group nodes.
+The goal is that after resharing, the B group nodes can utilize their updated shares for randomness generation.
+However, the A group nodes will be excluded from generating randomness alongside the B group nodes.

+More information about the resharing of Drand: [Resharing](https://drand.love/docs/specification/#setup-phase)

 ### Implementation: The Kyber Library 💻: